+Muniba was at home when she received words from her husband, Ferid.
+Home seemed to be the safest place ever since war broke out in Bosnia and Herzegovina where women dressed such as herself ran great risks if found out in the streets.
+Even more so during the whole summer that year.
+Summers for Muniba meant long walks with her relatives and their children out of the walls of her town, often pic-nicking on a grassy patch, chat and laugh at their heart’s content.

-Muniba received words from her husband Ferid to leave the house in Baščaršija early in the morning of the 24th, and go and stay at Uncle Baharudin’s farm for a week or so.
+Ferid’s message was delivered to her by an armed Muslim boy soldier.
+He told her to leave the house in Baščaršija early in the morning of the twenty-fourth, and go and stay at Uncle Baharudin’s farm for a week or so.
 Then proceed to Belgrade.

 It was the December of 1992.